UCCS-CS4300-5300/Group5-fall2024/README.md

 ### Testing & Project Management - Irving Reyes Bravo

 **ADDED**
-   - UserRegistrationLogin to check if a user is able to have their information successfully stored in the system & then log in
+   - **UserRegistrationLogin** to check if a user is able to have their information successfully stored in the system & then log in
-   - UserLogoutTest to see is a user can log out
+   - **UserLogoutTest** to see is a user can log out
-   - UserFailSafe to see if a logged in user will be redirected back to the home page if they try to access the register link
+   - **UserFailSafe** to see if a logged in user will be redirected back to the home page if they try to access the register link
-   - QuizTests to verify that the quiz is generated correctly with the expected attributes and completed by the logged-in user
+   - **QuizTests** to verify that the quiz is generated correctly with the expected attributes and completed by the logged-in user
-   -ResetStreakTests to verify that daily streak implementation properly resets
+   - **ResetStreakTests** to verify that daily streak implementation properly resets
-   - WordOfTheDay to check if a user can access the word of the day
+   - **WordOfTheDay** to check if a user can access the word of the day
-   - SetLanguageTest to see if user can select a language to learn
+   - **SetLanguageTest** to see if user can select a language to learn

 **UPDATED**
    - Zenhub for this sprint